vrnetlab/vrnetlab/vmx/README.md

 The tag is the same as the version of the JUNOS image, so if you have vmx-15.1F4.15.tgz your final docker image will be called vr-vmx:15.1F4.15.

+It's been tested to boot and respond to SSH with:

+ * 15.1F6.9 (vmx-bundle-15.1F6.9.tgz)

 Usage
 -----
 The container must be `--privileged` to start KVM.